DR-12 (Dominican Republic highway)

 DR-12, better known as la Carretera de Constanza, is a signed highway in the Dominican Republic, part of the national highway system.
 DR-12 connects the main highway of the Republic, DR-1, with the middle sized town of Constanza.
-Recently renovated, DR-12 is the only connection to the fertile valley of Constanza which is high in the Cordillera Central.
+Recently renovated, DR-12 is the only connection to the fertile valley of Constanza, which is high in the Cordillera Central.
 It was recently renovated in 2010.
-It is widely known for the natural beauty that surrounds it and also for the dangers of driving in it.
+It is widely known for the natural beauty that surrounds it and also for the dangers of driving on it.